tartley/missile-commander/README.md

   https://docs.godotengine.org/en/stable/classes/class_parallaxbackground.html
   or that github issue I commented on or that links to a newer PR against Godot to add a replacement for ParalaxBackground

+# Godot Lessons

+## Draw Order

+Objects are drawn obscuring each other (as if back to front) in the order of the scene tree:

+    1 Main
+    2 - Sky
+    3 - Ground
+    4   - Base1
+    5   - City1
+    6   - City2
+    7   - Base1

+Hence, a parent is drawn behind all its children.
+If you want it in front of some of the children, then create a new parent node which draws nothing, the children of which are the old parent and all its children, in the required order:

+    1 Main
+    2 - Sky
+      - GroundRoot <new parent, not drawn>
+    3   - Base1
+    4   - City1
+    5   - City2
+    6   - Base1
+    7   - Ground <old parent, in front of other children>

+Sometimes you want a node from elsewhere in the scene tree to be drawn in-between siblings.
+For example, if need Explosion to be parented to Main, but be rendered in-between (Cities & Bases), and the Ground.

+The solution to this is to use CanvasLayers.
+Each Node2D has a CanvasLayer, defaulting to value 0.
+Nodes with a higher canvas layer are drawn in front, in a separate pass through the scene tree. eg:

+    1 Main
+    2 - Sky
+      - GroundRoot <new parent, not drawn>
+    3   - Base1
+    4   - City1
+    5   - City2
+    6   - Base1
+    8   - Ground <layer 1>
+    7 - Explosion <layer 0>

+Hence layer 1 rendering draws everything except the ground, with Explosion on top, then it draws the Ground on top of that.

+## Order of calls

+First we call `_init`, going straight down the scene tree:

+1 - Main._init
+2   - Sky._init
+3   - Ground._init

+Then we call `_ready` as we add nodes to the tree, going downwards but children
+first:

+3 - Main._ready
+1   - Sky._ready
+2   - Ground._ready